michaelsunb/magentoone/README.md

 Please be aware that when your container is exited, all the data in the MySql database and any editted files inside the container will start over from the beginning.
-In other words anything changed from inside the container will be lost.
+In other words any changes from inside the container will be lost.

 ### Motivation
 To quickly start up a LAMP server with phpmyadmin.
 Magento is a plus but really you